mcamara/laravel-localization/README.md

 	/** OTHER PAGES THAT SHOULD NOT BE LOCALIZED **/

 ```

-In order to active it, you just have to attach this filter to the routes you want to be accessible localized.
+In order to active it, you just have to attach this middleware to the routes you want to be accessible localized.

 If you want to hide the default locale but always show other locales in the url, switch the 'hideDefaultLocaleInURL' config value to true.
 Once it's true, if the default locale is en (english) all URLs containing /en/ would be redirected to the same url without this fragment '/' but maintaining the locale as en (English).